- Perennial plant that produces a basal rosette in the first year, and flowers in later years

 - Prevent an existing infestation from spreading by ensuring that tools, equipment and vehicles are free of seeds after working or playing in an infested area.

-- Hand-pulling or digging can be effective for brown knapweed, but be sure to remove the entire root.
+- Hand-pulling or digging can be effective for brown knapweed, but be sure to remove the entire root and securely dispose of all parts of the plant.

 - Mowing plants which have already flowered could also spread seeds across a larger area.

-- A fly species called Urophora jaceana was released a biocontrol in BC.
+- A fly species called Urophora jaceana was released as a biocontrol in BC.

 - These flies lay their eggs in the buds of brown knapweed flowers, which decreases the number of seeds produced by the plant.